Maduro trades barbs with U.S. over Venezuela election

 They have defended the legitimacy of his narrow win with repeated references to the 2000 U.S. election dispute, when the U.S. Supreme Court halted a recount in Florida and George W. Bush was declared the winner in the state by just 537 votes.

-The CNE has refused to hold a recount, saying an audit of ballots from 54 percent of the polling centres, in a widely respected electronic voting system, had already been done.
+The CNE has refused to hold a recount, saying an audit of ballots from 54 percent of the polling centers, in a widely respected electronic voting system, had already been done.

 Maduro initially said he was open to a recount but has changed his position.
 He has called on his supporters to demonstrate all week, culminating in a big rally in Caracas on Friday to coincide with his inauguration ceremony.